kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 This route makes use of several Hotshots, most of which require their own hardsave.
 Since KotOR II organizes save files by character, there's no need to make space for or setup save files ahead of time; all saves needed for the run will be made during the run.
 In fact, every Hardsave made during the run will be in a new slot.

-In addition, Hotshots in KotOR II are sadly inconsistent.
+In addition, some Hotshots ( in KotOR II are sadly inconsistent.
 Their consistency seems to be affected by the total number of save files that exist across all characters (among other things).
 Many runners report more consistency with around 200-300 saves, but others run with fewer and some run with as many as 900.
 You may need to experiment on your own to see what works for your setup.

 ### Route Outline